naturalneuralnet/habitBuilder-client/README.md

 ## About

-A habit tracker, based on my own method of building habits.
-What sets this tracker apart from others is that progress is minatined even if days are missed.
+A habit tracker, based on my own method of building habits.Progress is maintained even if days are missed.
 This makes it easier to build up habits.

-You can make check it out here.
+You can make check it out here: habitmaker.onrender.com/

 Either create an account or login as a guest.

 ![Alt text](<src/assets/Screenshot 2023-10-08 at 18-16-00 Habit Builder.png>)